dishahayaran/disha-hayaran/README.md

 - 👋 Hi, I’m @disha-hayaran
 - 👀 I’m interested in cloud technologies
 - 🌱 I’m currently graduated(2022 fresher)
-- 📫 To reach me - dishahayaran1@gmail.com
+- 📫 To reach out to me - dishahayaran1@gmail.com

 <!---
 disha-hayaran/disha-hayaran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.